TheSatoLab/Omicron_XBB.1.5/README.md

 # Omicron_XBB.1.5

-An R code for sampling and phylogenetic analyses and a supplemental table for the GISAID datasets used in the XBB.1.5 paper.
+Phylogenetic trees, an R code for sampling and phylogenetic analyses, and a supplemental table for the GISAID datasets used in the XBB.1.5 paper.

 Revised manuscript